 Where this leaves aloe vera supplements today

-An anthraquinone-free, inner-leaf aloe vera supplement contains essentially none of the compounds the regulation was ever concerned with.
+An anthraquinone-free, purified aloe vera supplement contains essentially none of the compounds the regulation was ever concerned with.
 That is why "anthraquinone-free" is more than a marketing phrase.
 It is the simplest, most durable way for a product to stay clear of the whole HAD question — whichever way the law eventually settles.
 You can read the broader picture on our pillar page, Aloe vera and the sensitive bladder.

 A separate EU rule: health claims